andredms/blog/_posts/2021-07-09-ios-forensics.md

 # Definitions
 ### Database
 A structured way to organise data.
-Mobile devices often use SQLite - for example, applications such as Calendar, Text, Notes, Photos and Address Book use it on iOS.
+Mobile devices often use SQLite - for example, applications such as Calendar, Text, Notes, Photos and Address Book on iOS.

 ### Plist